altaga/eVault/README.md

             return new Decimal(amount).sub(new Decimal(balance)).div(usd2).toNumber();
         }

 - Percentage protocol, unlike the previous protocol, this one aims to always save a percentage selected in the UI.
-Y el codigo de esta funcion es el siguiente.
-[CODE](./ReactNativeApp/src/utils/utils.js)
+And this is the function code: [CODE](./ReactNativeApp/src/utils/utils.js)

         export function percentageSaving(number, percentage) {
             return number * (percentage / 100);